vacp2p/rfc/content/docs/rfcs/33/README.md

 Existing discv5 implementations

-* can be augmented to make the `protocol-id` selectable using a compile-time flag as in [link to nim-eth/discv5 once merged].
+* can be augmented to make the `protocol-id` selectable using a compile-time flag as in [this feature branch](https://github.com/kaiserd/nim-eth/blob/add-selectable-protocol-id-static/eth/p2p/discoveryv5/encoding.nim#L34) of nim-eth/discv5.
-* can be forked followed by changing the `protocol-id` string [link to go-discv5 once upstream]
+* can be forked followed by changing the `protocol-id` string as in [go-waku](https://github.com/status-im/go-waku/blob/master/waku/v2/discv5/discover.go#L135-L137).

 # Security Considerations

+## Sybil attack

+Implementations should limit the number of bucket entries with the same network parameters (IP address / port) to mitigate Sybil attacks.

 ## Eclipse attack
-TODO

-## Sybil attack
-TODO
+Eclipse attacks aim to eclipse certain regions in a DHT.
+Malicious nodes provide false routing information for certain target regions.
+The larger the desired eclipsed region, the more resources (i.e. controlled nodes) the attacker needs.
+This introduces an efficiency versus resilience tradeoff.
+Discovery is more efficient if information about target objects (e.g. network parameters of nodes supporting Waku) are closer to a specific DHT address.
+If nodes providing specific information are closer to each other, they cover a smaller range in the DHT and are easier to eclipse.

+Sybil attacks greatly increase the power of eclipse attacks, because they significantly reduce resources necessary to mount a successful eclipse attack.

 ## Security Implications of a Separate Discovery Network

-A dedicated Waku discovery network can be subject to eclipse attacks if not properly secured.
+A dedicated Waku discovery network is more likely to be subject to successful eclipse attacks (and to DoS attacks in general).
+This is because eclipsing in a smaller network requires less resources for the attacker.
+DoS attacks render the whole network unusable, if the percentage of attacker nodes is sufficient.

+Using random walk discovery would mitigate eclipse attacks targeted at specific capabilities, e.g. Waku.
+However, this is because eclipse attacks aim at the DHT overlay structure, which is not used by random walks.
+So, this mitigation would come at the cost of giving up overlay routing efficiency.
+The efficiency loss is especially severe with a relatively small number of Waku nodes.

 Properly protecting against eclipse attacks is challenging and raises research questions that we will address in future stages of our discv5 roadmap.

-Using the Ethereum discv5 network would mitigate eclipse attacks targeted at specific capabilities, e.g. Waku.
-However, this is because eclipse attacks aim at the DHT overlay structure, which an Ethereum network based capability discovery approach would not use.
-So, this mitigation would come at the cost of giving up overlay routing efficiency.

 # References